-Akankshya Abismruta reviews Riva Razdan’s The Naani Diaries and calls it a satisfying read.
+Akankshya Abismruta reviews Riva Razdan’s The Naani Diaries (published by HarperCollins India, 2023).

 The last Indian love story I read by an Indian author was Revolution 2020.
-I was 17.
-I was so disgusted by it that I not only stopped reading Bhagat but also came to the conclusion that Indians cannot write love stories as authors like Nicholas Sparks in the West did.
-My late teens were filled with reading most of Sparks’ works which often left me bawling.
+I was 17, and so disgusted that I not only stopped reading Bhagat but also concluded that Indians cannot write love stories as authors like Nicholas Sparks in the West did.
+My late teens were filled with reading Sparks’ works which often left me bawling.
 When I went to college, I self-shamed myself to get out of reading love stories.

 We encourage you to buy books from a local bookstore.
 If that is not possible, please use the links on the page and support us.
 Thank you.